glampert/glampert.github.io/_posts/2015-09-16-reverse-engineering-dungeon-siege.markdown

 events, triggers, states, dynamic and static state transitions, local functions, locally and globally scoped variables, C-preprocessor-style conditional compilation, etc"* -- Very nice!

-- The language is interpreted by a stack-based Virtual Machine, running Skrit bytecode (called p-code in the documentation).
+- The language is interpreted by a stack-based Virtual Machine, running Skrit bytecode (called *p-code* in the documentation).
 The set of virtual instructions is very small and easy to manage.
-The full specification is available in the doc.
+The full specification is available in the document.

-- All user defined variables and functions had to be postfixed with a dollar sign (`$`).
+- All user defined variables and functions had to be suffixed with a dollar sign (`$`).
 According to the document, this was done to prevent user names from clashing with future reserved keywords that might be introduced in the language.
 A questionable choice, in my opinion.
 After all, those `$` everywhere are what make PHP suck so much, right?